 Property and Equipment - Property and equipment are stated at cost or acquisition date fair value less accumulated depreciation and amortization.
 Maintenance and repairs are charged to expense as incurred.
 Depreciation is based on the estimated useful lives of the assets and is computed using the straight-line method, and capital leases, if any, are amortized on a straight-line basis over the life of the lease.
 Asset lives range from three to seven years for furniture and fixtures, software and computer equipment.
 Leasehold improvements are capitalized and amortized over the life of the lease or useful life of the asset, whichever is shorter.
+The Company reviews long-lived assets to be held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets might not be recoverable in accordance with the provisions of FASB ASC 360, "Property, Plant and Equipment."
+No impairments were identified in any period presented.

 Research and Development and Software Development Costs - Software development costs are accounted for in accordance with FASB ASC 985-20, "Software - Costs of Software to Be Sold, Leased, or Marketed."
 Capitalization of software development costs for products to be sold to third parties begins upon the establishment of technological feasibility and ceases when the product is available for general release.
 The establishment of technological feasibility and the ongoing assessment of recoverability of capitalized software development costs require considerable judgment by management concerning certain external factors including, but not limited to the date technological feasibility is reached, anticipated future gross revenue, estimated economic life and changes in software and hardware technologies.
 The Company capitalizes development costs incurred during the period between the establishment of technological feasibility and the release of the final product to customers if such costs are material.
-During fiscal years 2011 and 2010, \$569,000 and \$595,000, respectively, of these costs were expensed as incurred.
-No software development costs were capitalized during either fiscal year 2011 or 2010.
+During fiscal years 2012 and 2011, \$499,000 and \$569,000, respectively, of these costs were expensed as incurred.
+No software development costs were capitalized during either fiscal year 2012 or 2011.

 Goodwill - The Company accounts for goodwill in accordance with the provisions of FASB ASC 350, "Intangibles-Goodwill and Other."
 Goodwill represents the excess of purchase price over the fair value of net assets acquired in business combinations accounted for as purchases.
 The Company evaluates goodwill for impairment on an annual basis on the last day of the first fiscal month of the fourth fiscal quarter and whenever events or circumstances indicate that these assets may be impaired.
-The annual impairment test for fiscal year 2011 was performed as of October 29, 2011.
-In addition, due to the loss of key leadership personnel and results of operations in the EMEA reporting unit during the thirteen weeks ended October 1, 2011, management performed step one of the goodwill impairment evaluation as of October 1, 2011.
-Based on the results of the interim step one impairment test, management concluded that the EMEA reporting unit's carrying amount did not exceed its fair value as of October 1, 2011 and therefore the reporting unit's goodwill was deemed not impaired.
+The annual impairment test for fiscal year 2012 was performed as of October 27, 2012.
 The Company determines impairment by comparing the net assets of each reporting unit to its respective fair value.
 In the event a reporting unit's carrying value exceeds its fair value, an indication exists that the reporting unit goodwill may be impaired.
 In this situation, the Company must determine the implied fair value of goodwill by assigning the reporting unit's fair value to each asset and liability of the reporting unit.
 The excess of the fair value of the reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.
 An impairment loss is measured by the difference between the goodwill carrying value and the implied fair value.